An Opportunity for Hunters with Disabilities

 What is the Class Q/QQProgram?

 This is a cooperative program between the Monongahela and George Washington/Jefferson National Forests and the West Virginia Division of Natural Resources, providing access to suitable hunting areas for sportsmen who possess a Class Q/QQ permit.
-These Class Q/QQ roads have been popular and well received by physically challenged hunters on both our state and National Forest Wildlife Management Areas.
+These Class Q/QQ roads have been popular and well received by hunters with disabilities on both our state and National Forest Wildlife Management Areas.
 Resident and nonresident hunters who qualify and obtain a West Virginia Class Q or QQ permit may now participate in special Class Q/QQ hunts and use designated Class Q/QQ hunter access roads (see annual WV Hunting and Trapping Regulations Summary) or visit online: www.wvdnr.gov.
 Residents and nonresidents must also have applicable annual hunting licenses.